syncfusion-content/winui-docs/winui/TreeGrid/Columns.md

 ### Data Annotations with AutoGenerateColumns

-SfTreeGrid support to generate the columns based on built-in [Data Annotation Attributes](https://msdn.microsoft.com/en-us/library/mt185499.aspx).
-Data Annotations ignored, when the `AutoGenerateColumns` is set to False.
+SfTreeGrid support to generate the columns based on built-in data annotation Attributes.
+Data annotations are ignored, when the `AutoGenerateColumns` is set to False.

 #### Exclude column